 The school district may accept a foreign exchange student on a non-tuition basis if the student is sponsored by an organized exchange program that is acceptable to the board of education, approved for enrollment, and resides with a host family that lives within district boundaries.

-A student who is not sponsored by a board-approved exchange program who seeks to enroll based on visa status is not entitled to tuition-free schooling in the school district merely because he or she resides with a family within the district.
-The host family and/or student must file an application with the administration to enroll the student.
+A foreign student is not entitled to tuition-free schooling in the school district merely because he or she resides with a family within the district.
+The host family and/or sponsoring exchange program must file an application with the administration to enroll the student.
 In reviewing the application, the administration will consider the following factors:

 whether the student possesses a sufficient command of the English language;